 Other than that, this patch gets my vote.

-#10 Updated by Frank Sweetser over 3 years ago
+#10 Updated by Frank Sweetser about 12 years ago

 Found another issue - nested classes (ie, 'ntp::client') need to have the double colons turned into slashes to generate valid URLs.
 Simple patch attached.

-#12 Updated by Paul Kelly over 3 years ago
+#12 Updated by Paul Kelly about 12 years ago

 The code has been rebased against develop and now incorporates Frank Sweetser's request for a direct link to the rdocs if there is only one environment.
 I have also applied his patch for the :: issue.
 Thanks Frank.